metaopt/torchopt/docs/source/explicit_diff/explicit_diff.rst

 General Utilities
 -----------------

-We provide the ``torchopt.extract_state_dict`` and ``torchopt.recover_state_dict`` functions to extract and restore the state of network and optimizer.
+We provide the :func:`torchopt.extract_state_dict` and :func:`torchopt.recover_state_dict` functions to extract and restore the state of network and optimizer.
 By default, the extracted state dictionary is a reference (this design is for accumulating gradient of multi-task batch training, MAML for example).
 You can also set ``by='copy'`` to extract the copy of state dictionary or set ``by='deepcopy'`` to have a detached copy.

 .. autosummary::